sadeq220/docs/smalltalk/README.md

 " message selector of following message is keyword1:keyword2: "
 receiverObject keyword1: arg keyword2: arg
 ```
+`value of the message expression:`
+**receiver always returns a value for the message expression.**
+Returning a value indicates that the response to the message is complete.
+The default value returned is usually the receiver itself.

 The assignment operator `:=` used to change the object that variable refers to.
 ```smalltalk
 variable := object